A checklist for what to expect during the 2026 total solar eclipse

 Baily’s beads

 As the last of the Sun’s rays disappear, you may see what looks like a string of beads along the Moon’s limb.
-These beads are caused by sunlight slipping through lunar valleys — you’re actually seeing the Moon’s topography!
+These beads are caused by sunlight slipping through valleys and craters around the Moon's edge — you’re actually seeing the Moon’s topography!

 Chromosphere and prominences

 For a few moments, you may be able to see a red arc along the Moon’s edge.
-This is the Sun’s middle atmosphere, known as the chromosphere.
+This is a part of the Sun’s atmosphere known as the chromosphere.
 You might also see red prominences extending off the surface.
-These prominences are larger than Earth and consist of electrically charged hydrogen and helium, known as plasma.
+These prominences are larger than Earth and made up of plasma.

 Diamond ring